cartersch/icsParser/README.md

     $icsData  = new icsParser($icalFile);

 ***Public Methods***
-There are three public methods:
+There are four public methods:

+- setDateFormat: allows you to set how you want the start/end date to be formatted using php date formats

+    $icsData->setDateFormat('start', 'Y-m-d');

 - getAllEvents: Returns all entries in the ical file.